LLNL/lbann/docs/running_lbann.rst

     is recommended to manually insert identity layers so that the parent/child relationships are absolutely unambiguous.

-+ Weights [#complain_about_word_weights]_: A tensor consisting of trainable parameters, typically associated with one or more layers.
++ Weights: A tensor consisting of trainable parameters, typically associated with one or more layers.
 A weights owns an initializer to initially populate its values and an optimizer to find values that minimize the objective function.

   - A weights without a specified initializer will use a zero initializer.

   - A weights without a specified optimizer will use the model's default optimizer.

   - If a layer requires weightses and none are specified, it will create the needed weightses.
 The layer will pick sensible initializers and optimizers for the weightses.

   - The dimensions of a weights is determined by their associated layers.
 The user can not set it directly.

+.. note:: It is unfortunate that the deep learning community has settled upon the plural word "weights" to describe tensors of trainable parameters.
+Rather than using awkward and ambiguous phrases like "set of weights," we have given up on grammar and refer to "weights" (singular) and "weightses" (plural).

 + Objective function: Mathematical expression that the optimizers will attempt to minimize.
 It is made up of multiple terms that are added together (possibly with scaling factors).

   - An objective function term can get its value from a scalar-valued layer, i.e. a layer with an output tensor with one entry.